Rytis-J/Dexcom-Follow/README.md

 # Dexcom-follow
 Have an issue with your Dexcom Follow app?
 Or maybe you just want to get your Dexcom data/receive alerts on your computer?!
-Get your live Dexcom data via email, live in your Command Prompt!
+Get your live Dexcom data via email, live in the Command Prompt on your pc!

 # Why?
 1. Many Dexcom users are having trouble using Dexcom Follow due to various circumstances.
 For some, they have incompatible devices for others it's a software glitch.
 I came up with the idea to help people with these problems.
 For this problem, I created **Mode [2] Subscribe to the latest data with your email**.
 No matter what device you are using, as long as there is an emailing system in it, you're good to go!
 You will receive a detailed email with the latest glucose reading!